adamera-programming/Harmonic-Aware-Pairing-Detection-HAPD-/README.md

 - Each axis represents the set of audio samples
 - Each cell shows similarity between two samples
-- Brighter regions indicate stronger harmonic relationships
+- Brighter regions indicate stronger harmonic relationships between samples

-This visualization reveals clustering structure and harmonic grouping patterns in the dataset.
+The visualization shows clustering structure and harmonic grouping patterns in the dataset.

 ## Output